Skip to Main Content

 Downloadable as a standalone program from OIT, EndNote is a powerful citation tool for organizing your research and creating formatted citations.
 In addition to the standalone option, you can create an EndNote Web account.

-This feature will look for and then download full-text pdfs of articles in your references.
-You will have to authenticate with your NetID so that EndNote knows which journals you have access to through Duke Libraries.
+This feature will look for and then download full-text PDFs of articles in your references.
+You will have to authenticate with your NetID so that EndNote knows which journals you can access through Duke Libraries.

 1. Get to your preferences by going to Edit > Preferences